ViiVAI-Labs/ViiVai-Milano/README.md

 ### def setHapticOutput(act, g, act_index) -> act
-Map haptic output to a physical grid
+Map haptic outputs to a physical grid indexes

 **act:** An np.array of dimension equal to the number of haptic channels in the grid.\
 **g:** gain for each channel.\